whosonfirst/go-whosonfirst-pip/README.md

 ```
 $> ./bin/pip-server -help
 Usage of ./bin/pip-server:
+  -cache_size int
-  -cache_size=1024: The number of WOF records with large geometries to cache
+    	      The number of WOF records with large geometries to cache (default 1024)
+  -cache_trigger int
-  -cache_trigger=2000: The minimum number of coordinates in a WOF record that will trigger caching
+    		 The minimum number of coordinates in a WOF record that will trigger caching (default 2000)
+  -cors
+	Enable CORS headers
+  -data string
-  -data="": The data directory where WOF data lives, required
+    	The data directory where WOF data lives, required
+  -logs string
-  -logs="": Where to write logs to disk
+    	Where to write logs to disk
+  -metrics string
-  -metrics="": Where to write (@rcrowley go-metrics style) metrics to disk
+    	   Where to write (@rcrowley go-metrics style) metrics to disk
+  -metrics-as string
-  -metrics-as="plain": Format metrics as... ?
-Valid options are "json" and "plain"
+    	      Format metrics as... ?
+Valid options are "json" and "plain" (default "plain")
+  -port int
-  -port=8080: The port number to listen for requests on
+    	The port number to listen for requests on (default 8080)
+  -strict
-  -strict=false: Enable strict placetype checking
+	Enable strict placetype checking
+  -verbose
-  -verbose=false: Enable verbose logging, or log level "info"
+	Enable verbose logging, or log level "info"
+  -verboser
-  -verboser=false: Enable really verbose logging, or log level "debug"
+	Enable really verbose logging, or log level "debug"
 ```

 ## Metrics